 What Happens If I Use A Bigger Crochet Hook?

+If you use a bigger crochet hook, the stitches can be looser and this might not always be a good thing.
 The crochet method you choose, your tension and yarn impact the project gauge.

 If you pick the wrong hook size, the project is much larger or smaller than intended!